pulumi/terraform-provider-google-beta/website/docs/r/google_folder.html.markdown

 Folders created live inside an Organization.
 See the [Organization documentation](https://cloud.google.com/resource-manager/docs/quickstarts) for more details.

-The service account used to run Terraform when creating a `google_folder` resource must have `roles/resourcemanager.folderCreator`.
+The service account used to run this provider when creating a `google_folder` resource must have `roles/resourcemanager.folderCreator`.
 See the [Access Control for Folders Using IAM](https://cloud.google.com/resource-manager/docs/access-control-folders) doc for more information.